 #3.
 Symmetrical faults:

 This is a very serious type of defect, and the power system is frequent.
-This type of defect is also known as balanced defects.
+This type of defect is also known as a balanced defect.

 These are of two types, such as a line to ground (L-L-L-G) and line to line (L-L-L).
 Electrical fault This type of defect is found in only 2 to 5%.
 If such a fault occurs then the system remains balanced.